RobertoFalconi/MinimalAPIsTemplate/README.md

 - Login (authentication) test with one of the generated Bearer token

 Other examples in this template:
-- Minimal APIs pattern with handlers
+- Minimal APIs pattern with Handlers, Endpoints, Authentication and Authorization
-- Examples of asynchronous service call with Dependency Injection (DI)
+- Examples of asynchronous service calls with Dependency Injection (DI)
-- Examples of UseExceptionHandler Middleware usage
+- Examples of Hsts, UseExceptionHandler, HealthChecks, Hangfire and other services and middlewares usages

 # How to use
 1. Call a generate token method and copy the returned Bearer token *token*